 Credit cards can be an important part of managing your financial situation when used correctly, but what do you need to know about being smart when it comes to credit cards?
-Here are some tips to help you get the most out of your credit cards.
+Making credit cards work for you can be confusing, but here are some tips to help you get started.

 According to Lendingtree, the average credit card interest rate in the US is 23.84%.
 Remember that this is an average.
 If you have great credit, you probably have a better rate and if your credit is poor, it can be nearly 30% interest.
 If you are like most people, this may come as a surprise to you, but credit card rates have steadily increased over the past decade.